-Geocaching is not allowed.
+Biking and geocaching is not allowed.

 “Badlands” is a geologic term for an area of soft rock devoid of vegetation and soil cover that has become molded into a rolling landscape of rounded hills and gullies.

-Such areas are rare in Ontario and this is one of the best examples.
+Such areas are rare in Ontario and in Canada and this is one of the best examples.
 They exhibit the reddish hue of the Queenston Shale that forms them; the iron oxide in the shale produces this colour.
 The narrow greenish bands that can be seen throughout the shale are due to the change of red iron oxide to green iron oxide brought on by the circulating groundwater.

 Thank you for your interest in the Cheltenham Badlands Trail.
 Did you know Ontario Trails Council provides many services to Ontario?
 Please be sure to get our latest guide on developing an accessible website for your trail organization!